techidaily/site-win11-tips/source/_posts/win-1011-automate-heic-to-jpeg-images.md

  Aside from that, installing this software also enables you to preview HEIC images in Explorer without converting them.
 You can convert multiple HEIC images to JPEG with CopyTrans as follows:

-1. Open this[CopyTrans HEIC for Windows](https://www.copytrans.net/copytransheic/#down) download page.
+1. Open this [CopyTrans HEIC for Windows](https://www.copytrans.net/copytransheic/#down) download page.
 2. Click CopyTrans HEIC’s**Download** button and downloaded the executable.
 3. Double-click the**CopyTransHEICforWindowsv2.000.exe** file.
 4. Click**Next** to proceed to the software agreement options for CopyTrans HEIC.